 Combining AI video generators and Plainly

-Since it’s a video creation API, it’s built to adapt any workflow and combine with other tools.
+Since it’s a video creation API, it’s built to adapt to any workflow and you can combine it with other tools.

 AI video generators work like a charm with Plainly.
-Here’s why:
+Here’s why.